Singapore 'cruise to nowhere' turns back after passenger tests positive for Covid-19

 (CNN) — A Royal Caribbean cruise ship has returned to port in Singapore after a passenger tested positive for Covid-19.
-The Quantum of the Seas ship was hosting a three-night, four-day "cruise to nowhere" itinerary around Singapore.
+The Quantum of the Seas ship was hosting a three-night, four-day "cruise to nowhere" itinerary around Singapore and departed from the Marina Bay Cruise Centre on December 7.
 The cruise was part of a much-vaunted program to reinvigorate domestic travel in Singapore amid the coronavirus pandemic.

-Royal Caribbean has confirmed to CNN that a passenger on board the ship tested positive for the virus after checking in with a member of the ship's medical staff.
+Royal Caribbean has confirmed to CNN that a passenger on board the ship tested positive for the virus.
+The passenger, whose name has not been released, is an 83-year-old man who contacted ship personnel after he began experiencing diarrhea.

 Upon the confirmed positive test, the Quantum of the Seas informed Singaporean officials of the news and returned to port.
 Guests will not be permitted to disembark from the ship until full contact tracing measures have been carried out.